beastarman74/mail_to_telegram/README.md

 listen_port = "1025"
 ```

-# Sending to multiple Telegram contacts
+## Sending to multiple Telegram contacts

-Multiple chat_id's usage is not natively supported with this forwarder.
+Multiple chat_id's usage is not natively supported with this application.

 The way to achieve this with this application is to setup a Telegram channel to receive the emails and add everyone you wish to receive them to the channel, instead of each contact receiving them directly to their own chat.
 Add the bot to the channel too to enable it to be able to post messages to the channel.

 https://telegram.org/tour/channels/es?ln=a#:~:text=To%20create%20your%20own%20channel,are%20indexed%20by%20search%20engines